-Marine mammals, especially large baleen whales, require substantial consumption of densely schooling prey, such as krill and shrimp, or schooling fish such as herring, sand lance, or anchovy (Kenney et al. 1997, Smith et al. 2015).
-Prey species may be affected by OSW development, including potential avoidance or attraction of prey to OSW structures (Bailey et al. 2014), as refugia could be developed if ocean life adheres to subsurface structures (e.g., mussels, tunicates) which could support locally dense regions of biomass, similar to artificial reef development.
-During operation of wind farms, the subsurface cables that transmit energy also emit electromagnetic fields, and some fish species are sensitive to these emissions.
+Marine mammals, especially large baleen whales, require substantial consumption of densely schooling prey, such as krill and shrimp, or schooling fish, such as herring, sand lance, or anchovy (Kenney et al. 1997, Smith et al. 2015).
+Prey species may be affected by offshore wind development, including potential avoidance or attraction of prey to offshore wind structures (Bailey et al. 2014).
+Refugia can be developed as a result of artificial reef effects, i.e. where ocean life adheres to subsurface structures (e.g., mussels, tunicates) which can support locally dense regions of biomass.
+During operation of wind farms, the subsurface cables that transmit energy also emit electromagnetic fields, and some fish species are sensitive to these emissions (see What are the effects of electromagnetic fields (EMFs) from offshore wind development on marine mammals and their prey?).
 It is possible that these changes could impact the distribution and behavior of prey that inhabit sediments or water near the sea floor (Bailey et al. 2014, Nyqvist et al. 2020, Copping et al. 2021).
 In close proximity to cables, some animals have demonstrated behavioral responses, such as increased foraging and exploratory movements, though there is no evidence to date that these changes negatively affect animals.

-It may be infeasible for some fisheries (e.g., large trawls) to operate in OSW areas, which could result in a refuge for fish species that would otherwise be subjected to fishing pressure (Bailey et al. 2014, Kraus et al. 2019).
-OSW areas may likewise serve as safer areas for marine mammals, if some types of fishing and vessel traffic become less common (Kraus et al. 2019).
-Seals have been observed preferentially foraging around OSW foundations (Russell et al. 2014).
-Because marine mammals have high caloric requirements, as warm-blooded highly migratory animals, they may be negatively or positively impacted by the possible alterations to habitat that may occur with OSW operations.
+It may be infeasible for some fisheries (e.g., large trawls) to operate in offshore wind areas, which could result in a refuge for fish species that would otherwise be subjected to fishing pressure (Bailey et al. 2014, Kraus et al. 2019).
+Offshore wind areas may likewise serve as safer areas for marine mammals, if some types of fishing and vessel traffic become less common (Kraus et al. 2019).
+Seals have been observed preferentially foraging around offshore wind foundations (Russell et al. 2014).
+Because marine mammals (as warm-blooded, highly migratory animals) have high caloric requirements, they may be negatively or positively impacted by the possible alterations to habitat that may occur with offshore wind operations.
 However, marine mammals are highly mobile and are typically capable of relocating or seeking alternative sources of food (Wiley et al. 2011a, Smith et al. 2015).
 Though it is possible these factors could affect marine mammals, any habitat alteration would need to occur at a scale that is relevant to impact marine mammals at both an individual and population level (e.g., by affecting animals' survival rates or reproductive success).